 Some consist of only 2 accessories e.g. stove top and oven while some comes with a large number of toy accessories like microwave, freezer, ice maker, grill, etc. Some will even come with toy wares that are not directly related to a kitchen like laundry machine, cellular phone, etc.

 The freestanding toy kitchens, though usually bigger than the portable toysets, vary in size.
 Some will only take up small portion of the playroom while some are so big they can’t be used in smaller rooms.

-As a mom, these are the type that I found as most engaging.
+As a parent, these are the type that you will found as most engaging.
 A kid will spend endless time playacting with each unit, trying to re-enact what he or she saw mom doing in the real kitchen.

 Character-themed play kitchens